 Labrador Retriever vs Golden Retriever History

-Both retriever breeds have different origin and development history.
+Both retriever breeds have different origins and development histories.

 Labrador Retriever History